-A number of other new standards, amendments to standards and interpretations are effective for annual periods beginning on or after 1 July 2022 and have not been early adopted in preparing these financial statements.
-None of these are expected to have a material effect on the financial statements of the registered scheme.
+A number of new standards, amendments and interpretations are effective for annual reporting periods beginning on or after 1 July 2023, and have not been early adopted in preparing these financial statements.
+None of these are expected to have a material effect on the financial statement of the registered scheme.